 Increasing an individuals’ access to an effective treatment gives them the best chance of overcoming their opioid abuse.
 In particular, an inpatient medical opiate detox treatment center (such as the detox protocols offered by the Waismann Method®) provides the medical expertise and support that patients need.
 The Waismann opiate detox program has nearly a 98% detox success rate.
 This gives patients an extraordinary opportunity to overcome opiate dependence.
 It allows them to seek the emotional help they need, without the physical distress of withdrawal that keeps many patients stuck in a cycle of opiate dependence and addiction.

 Addressing Unmet Mental Health Needs of Our Communities

-Mental health problems form the core of the issue of opioid abuse, unfortunately we have not devoted enough resources to addressing these problems.
+Mental health problems form the core of the issue of opioid abuse, unfortunately, we have not devoted enough resources to address these problems.
 The common narrative stigmatizes opioid users as “bad people”, therefore people struggling with opioid abuse often avoid telling their stories.
-However, at the Waismann Method Center, we treat our patients with respect and know better than to stereotype.
+However, at Waismann Method® opioid detox treatment center, we treat our patients with respect and know better than to stereotype.
 Therefore, patients frequently state that they started using opioids as a coping mechanism to deal with emotional issues.